StrayDogSyn/AISE26-W5D1-inclassmaterial/lesson-materials/README.md

     G --> H
 ```

-This will render as a flowchart showing the CI/CD pipeline stages.
+This diagram shows the complete pipeline stages from code push through production deployment.